 Comparing wet cacao prices with dry cacao prices is an apples-to-oranges comparison.
 Dry cacao prices are generally more than three times higher than wet cacao prices per pound, for the simple reason that wet cacao is reduced to one third of its weight over the course of the drying process.
 A modest premium is also usually added for the work required to do the fermenting and drying.
 Thus it is customary for the lowest grades of cacao to fetch prices of about $1 per pound of dry cacao ($2.20 per kilogram).

 This price is largely generated from the ICCO commodity price, which fixes an international price for dry cacao beans per metric ton.
-At the time of writing this article, the ICCO price is $2,180, which comes out to $2.18 per kilogram ($0.99/pound).
+Over the course of the year 2018, the median monthly average ICCO price was $2,201, which conveniently comes out to $2.20 per kilogram (exactly $1.00/pound).
 To put this number in a practical context, most small-scale cacao growers in Ecuador produce less than 2,000 kilograms of dry cacao per year.
-This equates to annual earnings of less than $4,360, which is about 20% less than minimum wage in Ecuador ($5,319/year).
+This equates to annual earnings of less than $4,400, which is about 20% less than minimum wage in Ecuador ($5,319/year).
 When you take into account the expenses that the farmer may incur (such as fertilizer, irrigation equipment, in some cases additional labor, etc.), this deficit grows wider.